 - Japan, the world’s third-largest economy, is extremely dependent on its foreign trade.
 Developments in the ports are therefore a particularly sensitive indicator for the Japanese economy.
 Data for the Japanese ports indicates the impact of the weakening world economy and trade conflicts.
 Monthly container transhipments in Japan’s five largest ports have been in the range of 1.1 to just under 1.4 million TEUs per month during the past 10 years.
 The average growth of all ports together over the last decade has reached only 0.4%.

 - The flash estimate for June is based on data from 42 ports, which account for about 73% of the container handling represented in the Index.

 - The RWI/ISL Container Throughput Index for July 2019 will be published on 27 August 2019.

 Further information on the various regions and individual ports can be found in our Monthly Container Port Monitor, which can be ordered via our webshop.

-Commenting on the development of the index, RWI Economic Director Roland Döhrn said: "Overall, world trade has been stagnating for nine months now.
+Commenting on the development of the index, Chief Economist Roland Döhrn said: "Overall, world trade has been stagnating for nine months now.
 Trade policy tensions are currently reflected in large fluctuations in container handling in the individual ports.
 This makes short-term assessments of world trade more difficult".